hackclub/hackclub/workshops/seven_segment_display/README.md

 Further, if you're interested in Arduino, you can learn more from [here](https://en.wikipedia.org/wiki/Arduino_Uno)

-#### 3) Push button.
+#### 3) Push button
 We are going to use a push-button whenever we need to roll a dice.
-By pressing, we will obtain a random number from 1 to 6.
+By pressing, we will obtain a random number between 1 and 6.

 ![push button](https://cloud-krdvm0bjz.vercel.app/1pushbtn.png)

-#### 4) Resistors.
+#### 4) Resistors

-In our project, we will use resistors having 220ohm resistance.
-Seven resistors are being used in this project.
+In this project, we will use seven resistors having 220ohm resistance.

 ![resistor](https://cloud-krdvm0bjz.vercel.app/2resistor.png)

-## Building our circuit.
+## Building our circuit

 Here is the step by step process where you will find it easy to create this project independently. 😊